Muscone

-Muscone is an organic compound that is the primary contributor to the odor of musk.
+Muscone is a macrocyclic ketone, an organic compound that is the primary contributor to the odor of deer musk.
+Natural muscone is obtained from musk, a glandular secretion of the musk deer, which has been used in perfumery and medicine for thousands of years.
+Since obtaining natural musk requires killing the endangered animal, nearly all muscone used in perfumery and for scenting consumer products today is synthetic.
+It has the characteristic smell of being "musky".

+Chemical structure and synthesis

 The chemical structure of muscone was first elucidated by Leopold Ružička.
-It consists of a 15-membered ring ketone with one methyl substituent in the 3-position.
+It is a 15-membered ring ketone with one methyl substituent in the 3-position.
 It is an oily liquid that is found naturally as the (−)-enantiomer, (R)-3-methylcyclopentadecanone.
 Muscone has been synthesized as the pure (−)-enantiomer as well as the racemate.
 It is very slightly soluble in water and miscible with alcohol.

-Natural muscone is obtained from musk, a glandular secretion of the musk deer, which has been used in perfumery and medicine for thousands of years.
-Since obtaining natural musk requires killing the endangered animal, nearly all muscone used in perfumery today is synthetic.
-It has the characteristic smell of being "musky".

 One asymmetric synthesis of (−)-muscone begins with commercially available (+)-citronellal, and forms the 15-membered ring via ring-closing metathesis:

 A more recent enantioselective synthesis involves an intramolecular aldol addition/dehydration reaction of a macrocyclic diketone.

-Muscone is now produced synthetically for use in perfumes and for scenting consumer products.
+Isotopologs

-Isotopologues of muscone have been used in a study of the mechanism of olfaction.
-Global replacement of all hydrogens in muscone was achieved by heating muscone with Rh/C in D2O at 150 °C. It was found that the human musk-recognizing receptor, OR5AN1, identified using a heterologous olfactory receptor expression system and robustly responding to muscone, fails to distinguish between muscone and the so-prepared isotopologue in vitro.
-OR5AN1 is reported to bind to muscone and related musks such as civetone through hydrogen-bond formation from tyrosine-258 along with hydrophobic interactions with surrounding aromatic residues in the receptor.
+Isotopologs of muscone have been used in a study of the mechanism of olfaction.
+Global replacement of all hydrogen atoms in muscone was achieved by heating muscone in heavy water (D2O) at 150 °C in the presence of a rhodium on carbon catalyst.
+It was found that the human musk-recognizing receptor, OR5AN1, identified using a heterologous olfactory receptor expression system and robustly responding to muscone, fails to distinguish between muscone and the so-prepared isotopolog in vitro.
+OR5AN1 is reported to bind to muscone and related musks such as civetone through hydrogen-bond formation from tyrosine-260 along with hydrophobic interactions with surrounding aromatic residues in the receptor.